1 | Eastern stripe-bellied sand snake |

 A harmless species recognisable by its pointy snout, which you could probably write letters with if you dabbed it in ink.
 Southern quill-snouted snakes (Xenocalamus transvaalensis) prefer sandy areas of southern Mozambique, and move only slowly, patiently inspecting leaf litter for prey.

 This snake is believed to feed on reptiles, specifically limbless skinks.
 In southern Mozambique, they overlap (but don’t interbreed) with another of their family members: the slender quill-snouted snake (Xenocalamus bicolor).
-Some snakes lay dozens of eggs, as insurance against hungry alligators or eagles.
-Quill-snouted snakes lay two large eggs instead, which are elongated and measure 28 x 6mm.

 10 | Southern vine snake |

-The longest ever southern twig snake measured 168cm.
-This species also contains venom, with anticoagulant toxins, and no antivenom in existence.
+The longest ever southern vine snake measured 168cm.
+This species also produces a nasty venom, with a variety of anticoagulant toxins, and no dedicated antivenom in existence.
 In one study, scientists tried and failed to use boomslang antivenom on a 13 year old victim.
-This boy wasn’t charged at, but tried to catch the snake in his hands, as it slithered smoothly through a bush.
+This boy wasn’t charged at, but had tried to catch the snake in his hands, as it slithered smoothly through a bush.
 Three tiny puncture wounds were visible, and the boy complained of abdominal pain and was hyperventilating.
-After 5 hours, his blood was totally incoagulable, with prolonged bleeding, but at 20 hours post bite this had resolved.
-The boy was fine at a 6 day follow up, and escaped with no serious injuries.